Yoyogi Park

 People celebrate holidays with exuberance in the park.
 This guy hooked koi nobori onto his kite for Boys Day.

 The park is a beautiful place to walk, every season of the year.
+There are lots of huge cherry trees that bloom from late March to early April, and the cherry blossom parties here are legendary.

 There are lots of huge cherry trees that bloom in late march to early April, and the cherry blossom parties here are legendary.